SUPPORT URBAN AGRICULTURE, YOUTH JOBS, & GOOD EATS!

 Why should I join?

 There are so many reasons to join a CSA, especially the Red Hook CSA!
 First, your membership re-circulates money back through Red Hook by supporting our ability to hire local youth to run the farm.
 The vegetables will have traveled ZERO miles, reducing your carbon footprint and ensuring you have the freshest vegetables possible.
 CSA’s are also an important tool for strengthening local food systems.
-And finally, you get to meet more of your neighbors and hang out at the best farm in Brooklyn!
+And finally, you get to meet more of your neighbors and hang out one of the best farms in Brooklyn!

 What would I get every week?